Late Shang: Powers

 The Shang also sought the approval of nature powers such as the Earth Power 土, the River Power 河 (the Yellow River) and the Mountain Power 岳.
 (Note: This is the most commonly cited of several interpretations of the glyph for the Mountain Power, which combined the characters 羊 'sheep' and 山 'mountain'.)

 Some scholars identify the latter with Mount Song, 220 km to the south of Anyang.

-Another group, called the "High Ancestors" in the inscriptions and the "Former Lords" in modern scholarship, includes figures such as 夔 (or 夒) and 王亥, a name that occurs in some texts from the Warring States period.
+Another group, called the "High Ancestors" in the inscriptions and the "Former Lords" in modern scholarship, includes figures such as 夔 (or 夒) and Wang Hai 王亥, a name that occurs in some texts from the Warring States period.
 Modern scholars have attempted to identify these with pre-dynastic figures in traditional histories.

 Another of these figures is Yi Yin, who appears in the traditional histories as a minister of the first Shang king.

 The ancestors of the king were central to Shang ritual, as a source of power uniquely related to him, and as a reminder of the many generations of kings that had culminated in his rule.

 Performing the proper sacrifices to each ancestor was a key obligation, and the ancestors were viewed as having influence with and the nature powers.

 The pre-dynastic ancestors were viewed as the most powerful, able to affect weather and crops.

 All of them were able to affect the king and those around him.

 Particular significance was attached to kings on the main line of descent to the current king.

 Royal women were also venerated, particularly consorts of main-line kings and mothers of kings.

 Most divinations regarding date from the reign of Wu Ding, after which the ancestors play a greater role.

 By period V, and the nature powers are hardly mentioned at all.

 Over the same period, worship of the main-line ancestors became more systematized.